JonasBAJ/sr-spreadsheet-next-ts-tw/README.md

 - Create a simple, reactive spreadsheet application using React/NextJS.
 - UI design based on the provided Figma design.
-- Implementation of a excel-like cells that auto-saves user inputs.
+- Implementation of Excel-like cells that auto-save user inputs.
 - Reactive and user-friendly UI that can handle server limitations.
 - Client-side computation of arithmetic expressions.
 - Auto recomputation of expressions when referenced cell values change.